 - Temperature - Temperature is a big one.
 Everyone is comfortable at different temperatures so it's difficult to find one that will make everyone happy.
 But, being able to comfortably work without the majority of employees freezing or sweating in the office is a good overall goal.

 - Ventilation - Another complaint about office air is related to ventilation.
 It is either too stuffy, too drafty.
 Some issues are related to being too humid or too dry.
 There can also be unwanted odors.

 - Mold & Odors - In environments where it is humid, mold can be a big problem.
 It can cause you to feel sick if not get sick.
-If left unresolved it can create significant productivity and not to mention health issues for you.
+If left unresolved it can create significant productivity issues and not to mention potentially serious health issues for everyone.

 - Remove The Source - One of the best solutions is to remove the problem at the source.
 For example, in the past it was not uncommon for people to smoke indoors.
 This created a huge indoor air quality problem and just stopping this has been very beneficial.

 - Better HVAC - A bigger cost would be improving the HVAC system to provide proper ventilation and a sufficient mix of outdoor air.
 Depending upon the building this can be challenging and may require a significant cost.
 It requires a very well designed and maintained system.